algernon28/daisuke-2.0/README.md

 *   daisuke-boot-sonarqube: module with the integration to SonarQube.
 It uses the [standard library](https://mvnrepository.com/artifact/org.sonarsource.sonarqube/sonar-plugin-api).
 It actually uses version 8.0, which is compatible with Java 9+ (Daisuke is built against Java 11)
 *   daisuke-boot-application: module with the REST controllers.
 It depends on the modules above.

+More details on the README in the modules' root.